Collection Development & Gift Policies

 - Complete the Request for Bookplate form if you desire an "in honor of" or "in memory of" bookplate.

 - Complete the Gift Acquisition form for monetary donations.

 The purpose of the Gifts Policy and Procedure is to disseminate information to potential donors regarding material donations to the University of South Alabama’s (USA’s) Marx Library.

 The Marx Library gratefully accepts gifts for the development of its collection.
 Once accepted, materials given to the Library become the property of the University.

 Gifts are accepted by the Marx Library without special terms regarding their retention, processing, and disposition.
 In rare cases, restrictions requested by donors will be considered, especially for unique materials.
 It is important that donors understand that gifts of books and other materials to the Library have costs to the Library in terms of cataloging, processing, shelving, and shelf maintenance.

-The Library usually adds to its collection only gift materials that support the recreational, research, and teaching mission of the Library and the University.
+The Library usually adds to its collection only gift materials that support the research and teaching mission of the Library and the university.
 Remaining gift materials may be disposed of as the Library sees fit.

-Non-serial gifts (books, music, videos, DVDs, maps, etc.) accepted for potential inclusion in the Library’s Collection are reviewed by Mary Duffy, Assistant Dean, who may seek the advice and expertise of subject specialists and bibliographers.
-Please contact Ms. Duffy at (251) 460-7924 or email@example.com.
+Non-serial gifts (books, music, videos, DVDs, maps, etc.) accepted for potential inclusion in the Library’s collection are reviewed by Muriel Nero, Assistant University Librarian for Collections, who may seek the advice and expertise of subject specialists and liaison librarians.
+Please contact Ms. Nero at (251) 460-1754 or firstname.lastname@example.org.

 Serial gifts (magazines, journals, and newspapers) are reviewed by the Head of Documents/Serials, Vicki Tate.
 Please contact Ms. Tate at (251) 460-7024 or email@example.com.